 By the goal: A broad coalition of organizations has come together to prepare and recruit 100,000 high-quality math and science teachers over the next 10 years. [crosslink 100kin10 case study]

-By maturity/level of evidence of the approach e.g. “This is a new idea worth trying,” vs. “This intervention has been rigorously evaluated and is ready to scale.”
-[Garg, K. Personal communication with Policy Design Lab, December 20, 2016].
+By maturity/level of evidence of the approach: “This is a new idea worth trying,” vs. “This intervention has been rigorously evaluated and is ready to scale.”

-In recent years, the calls to action have spurred movement on a wide range of policy concerns, including:

-The global refugee crisis, from initial call to action to collective response

-Expansion of STEM education in K-12 schools

-AIDS policy and response

-Soil erosion

-Expanding college opportunity

-Combatting long-term unemployment

-Insourcing American Jobs

 How to deploy

 External collaborations that align public and private commitments can take shape in several ways.
 In some instances, Federal leadership may choose to set an audacious goal without full certainty that an external partner will actually step up and respond to the call; this can be feasible when there’s a budget strategy to help bring the goal to fruition, for example, by helping to create the implementing organization.
 Whether spurred by Federal guidance or arising as a wholly organic, external coalition, external backbone organizations can play critical roles in on-going implementation.
 Commitments aim to accomplish all of the purposes of convenings described: mobilizing stakeholders to align and act; influencing them to mobilize and further be influencers in their networks; innovating new products and services through these stakeholders and partnerships for adoption and scale; and, developing foresight for future directions.

 External collaboration is frequently led by senior White House leadership, but agency leaders can also do vital work to engage with external sectoral leaders.
-For instance, as a precursor to a July 2014 White House Summit event, in June 2014, the Department of Labor convened six regional summits with key high-growth industry sectors to promote the apprenticeship model and to ensure future Federal investments meet business needs for skilled workers [“Ready to Work: Job-Driven Training and American Opportunity”, The White House, July 2014] Other Departments have also used convenings to leverage commitments from the private sector, as well as each other, in order to increase their impact towards a specific challenge [crosslink to individual cases studies in V4 (PPPs) for each of the following cited:].
-For example, the Global Alliance for Clean Cookstoves, Feed the Future, FNIH, and PEPFAR show that while one agency may take lead, other agencies can also participate and leverage their own funds and private sector relationships.
+For instance, as a precursor to a July 2014 White House Summit event, in June 2014, the Department of Labor convened six regional summits with key high-growth industry sectors to promote the apprenticeship model and to ensure future Federal investments meet business needs for skilled workers [“Ready to Work: Job-Driven Training and American Opportunity”, The White House, July 2014] Other Departments have also used convenings to leverage commitments from the private sector, as well as each other, in order to increase their impact towards a specific.
+For example, the Global Alliance for Clean Cookstoves, Feed the Future, FNIH, and PEPFAR show that while one organization may take the lead, other agroups can also participate and leverage their own funds and private sector relationships.

-[Gupta, B. Personal communications with Policy Design Lab, December 2016]
+[Gupta, B. Personal communications , December 2016]

 Attributes of a well-designed commitment